 Here, let me explain a thing or two about the Hemkund shrine, its history, and mythology.
-The main inverted lotus shaped Sikh Shrine by the side of the lake is a relatively new construction.
+The main inverted lotus-shaped Sikh Shrine by the side of the lake is relatively new construction.
 However, this is an ancient site.
 Garhwali locals and Bhotia (Tibetan) neighbours have been visiting the lake since time immemorial and there is an ancient temple dedicated to Lakshman.
-The place was earlier known as Lokpal and apparently also have some connections wth Vishnu.
+The place was earlier known as Lokpal and apparently also has some connections with Vishnu.

 So, how did the Sikhs come to the picture?
-That is because in hs writings, Guru Govind Singh mentioned a lake like this where he meditated in his previous birth.
-So, many Sikh adventurers started looking for this site in the late 19th century and it was finally located in the early 20 the century.
-Over the next few decades it turned into a major pilgrm trail and as usual, they were generous enough to help enlarge the adjacent Hindu temple too.
+That is because in his writings, Guru Govind Singhji mentioned a lake like this where he meditated in his previous birth.
+So, many Sikh adventurers started looking for this site in the late 19th century and it was finally located in the early 20 century.
+Over the next few decades it turned into a major pilgrim trail and as usual, they were generous enough to help enlarge the adjacent Hindu temple too.
 More details about this can be found here.

 Food for the Soul

-After the meal, we were looking for a different vantage point for photography and so finally reached the Lakshman temple and found a outing leading towards the hills.
-We gained a bit of elevation, the weather also cleared margnally for a while, and got some more satisfactory frames.
+After the meal, we were looking for a different vantage point for photography and so finally reached the Lakshman temple and found a trail leading towards the hills.
+We gained a bit of elevation, the weather also cleared marginally for a while, and got some more satisfactory frames.